unrealutkarsh/appsforhere/README.md

 The sandbox credentials are embedded in the source and you can mess with your hosts file to make the returnUrl work.

+## Useful Components

+Appsforhere uses the following components which might be useful to look at if you're doing the same types of interactions:

+* passport - for integrating PayPal Access/Login With PayPal with Kraken/Express
+* Twilio - for SMS awesomesauce
+* Mailgun - for such SMTP
+* mongodb-queue - to manage queuing mail and sms jobs
+* socket.io - to stream server farm logs to the admin page.
+This is a bit tricky to get right with Kraken, so check index.js
+* d3.js - if you copy my d3 code that would make it like 4th hand